to place it on page-->

 How to Knit the Pyramid Stitch: Easy Textured Pattern

 Its combination of knits and purls provides a three-dimensional look that looks especially pretty when done with solid-colored yarns.
-AND, because it only uses knit and purl stitches, it's perfect for beginners.
+Best of all, because it only uses knit and purl stitches, it's suitable for adventurous beginners comfortable with knits and purls willing to take on a 16-row repeat pattern.

 The right side is showing on a swatch knitted with the pyramid stitch patternKnit Pyramid Pattern